By Francesco Zuppichini, Francesco Cicala

 DISC tells you how you typically behave at work.
 Soultrace tells you what drives you as a person.

 DISC gives everyone the same questions and plots you on four axes.
-Soultrace adapts to your answers in real-time and maintains honest uncertainty about your profile.
+Soultrace infers 8 latent traits via Bayesian updates, transforms them to colors, and maintains honest uncertainty about your profile.

 DISC was built for corporate training efficiency.
 Soultrace was built for actual self-understanding.